 He

 His first job was as a paperboy.
-Raised during the Depression, he was always very frugal.
+Raised during the Depression, he was very frugal.
 As a boy, he worked delivering newspapers for the Atlanta Constitution before school.
 He maintained employment around his education thereafter.

 Lastly, he was a wonderful father